How to Recycle Halloween Pumpkins for Wildlife

 2. Make a Snack-o-Lantern

 This is one of the most creative ideas I’ve seen to recycle pumpkins.
 You can turn your jack-o-lantern into a snack-o-lantern for wildlife!
 It’s fairly easy to make, and the squirrels and birds will love it.
+Just make sure to only use fresh pumpkins (if they’ve begun to mold, composting them is a better idea) and to only fill them with enough seed for the wildlife to eat within a few days to prevent the seed from becoming moldy.

 3. Leave Seeds for Wildlife